FREQUENTLY ASKED QUESTIONS

 Q: Where can I park and take a bus into Bar Harbor?

 A. There are always lots of free parking spots in the MDOT Park and Ride lot at the Acadia Gateway Center, 117 Gateway Center Drive, Trenton, ME 04605.
-There is a sheltered bus stop and the #9 Trenton bus departs from there hourly through most of the day.
+There is a sheltered bus stop and the #9 Trenton bus departs from there seven times a day in the summer and six times a day in the fall.
+Parking is also available next to the CAT ferry terminal on Eden Street.
+Eden Street buses serve this location every 15 minutes.

 Q: Are buses accessible?